ryanpiaskowy/jare/README.md

 You may download the jar library which contains the sources compiled with Java 1.6

-If you want to instantiate the rule engine from code follow following steps to process a csv file.
+If you want to instantiate the rule engine from code follow following steps to process a CSV file.
 Make sure that the Business Rule Engine jar file is in the Java classpath.

 // Import the BusinessRulesEngine, ZipFile, BufferedReader, Row, Splitter and the File class

-	import com.datamelt.rules.engine.BusinessRulesEngine;
 	import java.util.zip.ZipFile;
 	import java.io.File;
 	import java.io.BufferedReader;

 	import com.datamelt.util.Row;
 	import com.datamelt.util.Splitter;
+	import com.datamelt.rules.engine.BusinessRulesEngine;

 // Use the Rule Maintenance Web application to create a zip file containing the rules, or write the rules by hand (see the documentation for details).

-	ZipFile zip = new ZipFile(realFilename);
+	ZipFile zip = new ZipFile(<path and name of the zip file>);

 // Create an instance of the BusinessRulesEngine class and pass the zip file.
+I you use single files, you can pass a file or the name of the folder containing the rules.

 	BusinessRulesEngine engine = new BusinessRulesEngine(zip);

 // Now you need some data.
-For example from a csv file.
-Per default a semicolon (;) as a devider for the individual fields.
+For example from a CSV file.
+Per default a semicolon (;) as a devider for the individual fields is assumed.

-	File file = new File(<path and name of the csv file>);
+	File file = new File(<path and name of the CSV file>);
 	BufferedReader reader = new BufferedReader(new FileReader(file));
 	Splitter splitter = new Splitter(Splitter.TYPE_COMMA_SEPERATED);
 	String line;